 What information does my documentation need to contain?

 As already mentioned, your documentation must be provided by an independent professional or an official organisation.
 Most often this will be a medical or health professional, or an organisation like one of the emergency services or a travel company.
-You might provide evidence from a member of staff at Queen Mary if it is very difficult or impossible for you to obtain any other evidence.
+You might provide evidence from a member of staff at Queen Mary University of London if it is very difficult or impossible for you to obtain any other evidence.
 However, you should be aware that Queen Mary staff might not be able to provide this, as they might feel unable to authenticate your circumstances.

 Acute medical conditions

 A GP (doctor’s) certificate will usually be sufficient, without a more detailed supporting statement.
 Make sure that your condition is clearly stated and legible, and that the dates cover the dates of the affected exam/s or assessment/s.
 You must provide an original certificate, with an original signature.
 Photocopies are not accepted.

 Long term ill health, chronic conditions and non-medical circumstances

 Your documentation should include the following information.
 You might find it useful to show this list to the person who is providing your documentation so that they know what to include.

 - Brief information about your health circumstances or the incident affecting you

 - Dates of any consultations with medical/health professionals or meetings with officials / other professionals

 - Any outcomes of these consultations / meetings